cjdbarlow/bedside-notebook/disease/immune/anaphylaxis.md

 * **Resistant hypotension**
 	* Additional IV fluid
 	* Vasopressor
-		* Noradrenaline or vasopressin rpreferred
+		* Noradrenaline or vasopressin preferred
 	* Glucagon
 	In the setting of β-blockade.
 		* 1-2mg IV Q5 min until CVS response is noted.